niksu/dosarray/doc/USAGE.md

 ## Using DoSarray

 ### Configuring network
+Prior to running an experiment make sure to check that your cluster is configured correctly.
+The [configuration checker](src/dosarray_check_hosts.sh) script gives you informative output.

 An important consideration in DoSarray is to achieve address diversity in order to simulate larger networks in these experiments.
 This involves configuring each host in the physical network with the network info of the virtual network